influxdata/telegraf/plugins/inputs/couchbase/README.md

   ## If no protocol is specified, HTTP is used.
   ## If no port is specified, 8091 is used.
   servers = ["http://localhost:8091"]

+  ## Use "basic" for a limited number of basic bucket stats.
+Use "detailed" for a more comprehensive list of all bucket stats.
+  bucket_metric_type = "basic"
 ```

 ## Measurements: